freshwater habitat and features

 Duck:

-it has webbed digit on its feet for easy locomotion and serrated beak for sieving food in water into its mouth.
+it has webbed digits on its feet for easy locomotion and a serrated beak for sieving food in water into its mouth.

 4.

-he animals obtain oxygen through the gills but when the water dries out during dry season, hey dig into the mud and breathe with lungs until the rain comes again.
+The animals obtain oxygen through the gills but when the water dries out during the dry season, they dig into the mud and breathe with their lungs until the rain comes again.

 5.